 The disease is not curable.
 However, it is highly responsive to therapy and may be managed successfully for a decade or more.

-Patients who are without symptoms do not require immediate treatment; nor is early treatment beneficial in extending life expectancy.
+Patients who are without symptoms do not require immediate treatment; early treatment does not extend life expectancy.

 In symptomatic patients, purine analogues have largely replaced traditional therapies, such as splenectomy, except in rare cases of splenic rupture or massive splenomegaly.

 Supportive care with antibiotics, non-steroidal anti-inflammatory drugs, administration of irradiated blood products, and granulocyte colony-stimulating factors may have a role in therapy for HCL.

-Hairy cell leukaemia (HCL) is an uncommon mature B-cell neoplasm.
+Hairy cell leukaemia (HCL) is an uncommon, indolent, mature B-cell neoplasm.
 It was described as a distinct clinical entity in 1958.
 Seen under the microscope, the cells have delicate cytoplasmic projections, resembling hair, and that is why the disease was named HCL.
 The disease has a characteristic presentation of pancytopenia, splenomegaly, and circulating hairy cells in blood, marrow, and other haematopoietic organs.